Condensed Gradient Boosting: Methodology

-In order to optimize Eq.~\ref{eq:mm} first the model $h$ is trained an then the value of $\gamma$ is optimized.
-First, at each step a gradient descent step is performed by computing the negative gradient, or peudo-residuals, for each data point
+where $\nu$ is the learning rate hyperparameter that is useful for regularizing the model.
+In order to optimize Eq. \eqref{eq:mm}, first the model $h$ is trained, and then the value of $\gamma$ is optimized.
+At each step, a gradient descent step is performed by computing the negative gradient, or pseudo-residuals, for each data point

-and the $m$-th decision tree regressor model, $h_m(\mathbf{x})$, is trained to adjust to the pseudo-residuals or gradients.
-Note that the gradients are optimized using a constrained function $h$, usually a decision tree, that is built using the square loss independently of the loss function we are trying to optimize
+The $m$-th decision tree regressor model, $h_m(\mathbf{x})$, is trained to adjust to the pseudo-residuals or gradients.
+Note that the gradients are optimized using a constrained function $h$, usually a decision tree, that is built using the square loss regardless of the loss function we are trying to optimize